Many businesses are turning to artificial intelligence (AI) to help improve practices, increase revenue, and save time.

 Just last year the business consultancy firm teamed up with Kira Systems to develop machine learning technology that could scan through thousands of complex documents and extract any relevant information to be used for analysis.

 The system uses AI techniques such as natural language processing and machine learning in which to pick up key points and things like terms and conditions from these documents, saving the company a whole lot of time and money.

 This is an add-on for the Slack platform.
 It records conversations so that whenever someone sends a message the system learns.

 Niles is able to listen to customers and use AI to answer their questions.
 Usually this will be things like, “How much is this item? or Who’s in charge?”
 The more you ask, the more Niles learns.

 This AI startup has developed technology that records voice conversations and makes them searchable via it Ambient Voice Intelligence.

-The company is a also in the process of developing software that uses a smartphone app to incorporate call recording.
+The company is also in the process of developing software that uses a smart phone app to incorporate call recording.
 It uses AI to record and transcribe calls for users to search through as they wish.

 You’ve probably already come across various virtual assistants and chatbots.
 Well, SAP CoPilot is very similar to these in that it’s a digital assistant that’s designed to assist with tasks such as purchasing contracts and working in collaboration with colleagues.